-Councillor Rennie praised the recent visit to Fire Control and Vesty Workshops, commended the excellent use of apprenticeship recruitment there, and the Authority's initiatives for young people.
+Councillor Rennie praised the recent Station Visit to Fire Control and Vesty Workshops, commended the excellent use of apprenticeship recruitment there, and the Authority's initiatives for young people.
 Councillor Rennie inquired about staff retention strategies across apprenticeship programmes.

-The Authority's proactive recruitment of apprentices across various departments within the Service was highlighted, which assisted in helping to create equitable opportunities for individuals, with the aim to encouraging apprentices to pursue lasting careers within MFRA.
+The Authority's proactive recruitment of apprentices across various MFRA departments was highlighted, which assisted in helping to create equitable opportunities for individuals, then encouraging apprentices to pursue lasting careers within MFRA.